-Furthermore, our board of directors has authorized our management to repurchase up to \$150.0 million of shares of our common stock from time to time.
-As of the date of this filing, we have repurchased \$104.9 million of our common stock under our stock repurchase program.
-For additional information regarding our stock repurchase program, refer to Note 8 to our unaudited condensed consolidated financial statements.
+At September 30, 2023, there were no funds available for repurchases under our 2022 stock repurchase program.
+However, in October 2023, our board of directors approved a new stock repurchase program, pursuant to which our management is authorized to repurchase up to \$100.0 million of shares of our common stock from time to time.
+For additional information regarding our stock repurchase program, refer to Note 9 to our unaudited condensed consolidated financial statements.